imfing/audio-classification/README.md

 ## Classify with Convolutional Neural Network

-Run `cnn.py` to train and test a CNN.
+- Run `cnn.py -t` to train and test a CNN.
+Optionally set how many epochs to train on.
+- Predict files by either:
+  - Putting target files under `predict/` directory and running `cnn.py -p`
+  - Recording on the fly with `cnn.py -P`